DinnS/PingPong/readme.md

 # The rules of the game
 - Use the controls to move the paddle and hit the ball.
-- The game continues until the player misses one ball or breaks all the bricks.
+- The score is changed to 0 if lives = 0.

 # Controls